-- Saves 17 metric tons of CO2 equivalent each year, the same as three average New Yorkers emit annually.
+- Saves 17 metric tons of CO2 equivalent each year (this will increase with clean electricity generation)

 - Stabilizes the grid through valley filling and peak shaving, reducing the use of fossil fuels during energy valleys and making the grid more resilient.

-Noxious fumes are harmful to everyone, especially children, whose hearts and lungs are developing.
-Diesel buses affect those in the bus, and lower the air quality of the communities they drive through.
-In addition to the bodily harm, studies have suggested it takes a toll on students' performance at school.
+The noxious fumes produced by conventional school buses are harmful to the passengers (especially children, whose hearts and lungs are developing), pedestrians, and the communities the bus drives through.
+In addition to lung and heart problems, studies have suggested it takes a toll on students' performance at school.

 - Decreases students' risk of developing asthma, cardiovascular illnesses, and cancer.